Nuclear proliferation: Why North Korea is under UN Security Council sanctions — Experts

 • Plus need for countries to enforce resolutions

 After the Democratic Peoples Republic of North Korea (DPRK), broke the Non-Proliferation Treaty (NPT) it was signatory to in1985,

 the United Nations (UN) Security Council passed resolutions and adopted nine major sanctions against DPRK in a quick response to the country’s illegal nuclear and missile activities since 2006.

 Taking a look at the illegal missile activities of North Korea, as of 30 November 2017, it had carried out 117 tests of strategic missiles since its first test in 1984, out of which 15 were carried out under the rule of the current leader’s late grandfather, Kim II-sung, and later,16 under his late father, Kim Jong-il, and under Kim Jong-un, the current leader, it is believed, over 80 missile tests have been carries out.

-In some of the tests, security reports indicated a number of offensives had taken place, either as the firing of short-range missiles or long-range ones into the Sea of Japan, which falls within the East Sea of Korea.
+In some of the tests, security reports indicated a number of offensives had taken place, either as the firing of short-range missiles or long-range ones towards South Korea.

 Consequent, upon these DPRK offensive gestures and to prevent any unforeseen offensive action, the UN Security Council, in each of its resolution, while condemning the North Korea’s nuclear and ballistic missile activities, it also called on the country to cease its illicit activity, which violates previous UN Security Council resolutions.

 Shedding light on the UN Sanctions against DPRK, a US official, while addressing African journalists who had visited the country on the US foreign policy towards denuclearization at the Korean Peninsular, in New York City, on Thursday, said, all the UN resolutions were unanimously adopted by its Security Council.